eserie/wax-ml/WEP.md

 ## WEP1

-WAX wants to extend Jax with time series features like those developed in pandas, xarray and astropy.
+WAX-ML wants to extend Jax with time series features like those developed in pandas, xarray and astropy.

 To ease the execution of workloads in JAX-XLA with a 32-bit float configuration, we propose an encoding scheme for datetime64 as 32-bit integer pairs similar to the PRNG keys used by Jax to resume sampling pseudo-random numbers.
-In the same way that haiku introduces a generator to ease sampling of PRNG key sequences, WAX should provide a similar mechanism for generating sequences of encoded times according to a given scheme (sampling at a certain frequency, ...).
+In the same way that haiku introduces a generator to ease sampling of PRNG key sequences, WAX-ML should provide a similar mechanism for generating sequences of encoded times according to a given scheme (sampling at a certain frequency, ...).

 ## WEP2